bartversluijs/simple-custom-errors/README.md

 # Simple Custom Errors for NodeJS

+> **Caution**
+> This library is created alongside some private projects.
+> Because of this,some functionality can be changed if it doesn't work easy enough
+> _Of course, everyone is more than welcome to help or create issues!_

 Description
 -------------
 This simple Node.js package is used for creating custom errors for better error handling in Node.js.
-It supports custom error codes, descriptions, variables and it offers Sentry support!
+It supports custom error codes, descriptions and variables.
+This along with some useful API formatters.
-It also contains some handlers for [ExpressJS](https://expressjs.com) and [Sentry](https://sentry.io).
+It also has some easy to use middleware.

 Installation and Usage
 -------------